mislav/blog/_posts/2010-04-03-targeted-css.md

 > As the user resizes the window, Firefox will switch style sheets as appropriate based on media queries using the `width` and `height` media features.

 You can see this in effect on my ["iPhone vs. Droid ads"][ads] page which was originally designed as a gorgeous, whitespace-rich two-column layout comparing two companies' types of marketing.
-Obviously I couldn't preserve the multicolumn layout on narrower displays, so using media queries I made 3 different layouts:
+Obviously, I couldn't preserve the multicolumn layout on narrower displays, so using media queries I had made 3 different layouts:

 1. widths up to 480px (iPhone, Android): tight spacing, single-column;
 2. up to 980px (iPad in portrait): fluid columns only on top section, single-column elsewhere;